- Utilise a school-based evaluation process to identify successes and inform planning.

-- ensure that community consultation on planning and evaluation is included in the school plan
+- Ensure that community consultation on planning and evaluation is included in the school’s Strategic Improvement Plan.

-- include data from a range of sources to set goals in the school plan
+- Include data from a range of sources to set goals in the school’s Strategic Improvement Plan

 Daceyville Public School prides itself on being community focused.
 It has an average enrolment of 290 students with 65% of students from a language background other than English.

 The school was working towards increasing the number of parents engaged in supporting learning programs for the benefit of students.
 When developing their school plan they drew on evidence collected from targeted focus groups, ‘Tell Them From Me’ parent surveys, and from online surveys published through the school Facebook page.

 The leadership team plan to deliver regular family learning events that will build connections between families and school to promote student learning and enable families to contribute to students’ success at school.